 We only have room in our home for a limited number of dogs and have only a limited amount of time to train so we can not keep your puppy beyond the 8 weeks.

-We plan on having 2 litters in the winter/spring and 2 litters in the summer/fall for 2022.
+We plan on having 2 litters in the spring 2023. and 2 litters in the summer/fall for 2023.

 We make our decision about when to breed each of our dogs on a case by case basis.